MovingBlocks/DestinationSol/README.markdown

 Original creators: Milosh Petrov, Nika Burimenko, Kent C. Jensen, Julia Nikolaeva

-Contributors on GitHub: Cervator, PrivateAlpha ... and your name here? :-) More coming!
+Contributors on GitHub: Cervator, PrivateAlpha, theotherjay, Linus ... and your name here? :-) More coming!

 Apologies in advance for any omissions, contact [Cervator](http://forum.terasology.org/members/cervator.2/) if you believe you've been missed :-)